 All of these are good options for you to be aware of and think about.
 However, don’t make the mistake of thinking you can avoid hiring if you do really need a team member for your business.

 Long-term, committed team members are almost always at the root of a successful business.

 After considering all these options, if you’ve realized that yes, you definitely do need to hire, then let’s move on and take you through the steps of getting the high-quality hire that you need.

 If you’re not sure where to begin or you want some help with your hiring questions and challenges then click here to book a free call with me and I’ll help you out.

 Now that you know you do really want to hire a new team member, it’s time to think about them properly.

-It’s best to have a pen and paper with you for this bit, or a document where you can make your notes and start to build your new hire profile.
+It’s best to have a pen and paper with you for this bit, or a document where you can make notes and start building your new hire profile.

 - What tasks do you want the person to do?

 - What are their outputs/what will they produce each day, week or month?

 - What is the role typically called?